kbrw/reaxt/README.md

 # at the key "component_key"

 Reaxt.render!({:thefile,:component_key},%{it: "is", the: "props"})

-# if you want to use javascript to dynamically find your component and initial props
-# then thefile should exports a function(arg,callback)
-# which then call callback(handler,props)
-# WARNING : your dynamically loaded component must have a displayName of
-#           "componentFileName.componentProperty" or "componentFileName"
-Reaxt.render!(:thefile,args,dyn_handler: true)
 ```

 The function return a `%{html: html,css: css,js_render: js_render}`, you have to add in the html :